fsantanna-no/sbseg-23/freechains/rebuttal.md

 > in which reconciling branches is no longer possible.

 > The paper is too descriptive, so reading sometime is tiresome.
+> ...
 > Reading could be improves by using some figures to explain ideas.
 Sometimes
 > it is difficult to follow the text.

 We opted for a full description of the protocol, but we recognize that the paper became a bit dense.
-It is hard to modify the whole text without more specific suggestions.
+It is hard to modify the whole text without more specific suggestions, but we removed some details of Freechains from Section 3.